A concerning variant is about to become dominant in the US, experts say, and how Americans act could help fuel or curb a surge - Local News 8

 A dangerous variant will be dominant soon

-The safety measures will be especially crucial now that multiple variants of the virus are circulating — including the highly contagious B.1.1.7 variant that was first identified in the UK.
+Experts have said safety measures will be crucial because multiple variants of the virus are circulating — including the highly contagious B.1.1.7 variant that was first identified in the UK.

-It’s projected to become the dominant variant in the US by the end of this month or early April, Walensky said Monday.
+B.1.1.7 is projected to become the dominant variant in the US by the end of this month or early April, Walensky said Monday.
+Because it is highly contagious, it could cause a surge in cases, and vaccination levels are not high enough to stop such a spike, experts have said.

-Cases of the B.1.1.7 variant have so far been found in 48 states, Puerto Rico and Washington, DC, according to CDC data.

 A subsequent analysis in the study that accounted for missing and potentially miscategorized test results found the overall increased risk of death may be somewhat higher — around 61% more than earlier strains.